maoyuans/chronicles-of-terre/subclasses/Paladin-Tradition.md

 ## Aura of Prestige

 Starting at 7th level, you can bestow magical protection to allies that dominate mundane attacks without potency.
-You and friendly creatures within 10 ft of you have resistance to non-magical slashing, piercing, and bludgeoning damage.
+You and friendly creatures within 10 ft of you have resistance to non-magical slashing, piercing, and bludgeoning damage, while you are not incapacitated.

 When you reach 18th level in this class, the range of the aura increases to 30 ft.